 - Inhibits the degradation of incretins such as GLP-1 by inhibiting the enzyme dipeptidyl peptidase IV (DPP-IV).
-The incretin effect is prolonged, enhancing glycemic control through various mechanisms.
+The incretin effect is prolonged, enhancing glycemic control through various mechanisms, primarily by stimulating insulin synthesis and secretion in a glucose-dependant manner and by reducing glucagon secretion.

 *Prices represent cost per unit specified, are representative of "Average Wholesale Price" (AWP).